cal-itp/data-infra/docs/infrastructure/README.md

 ## CI/CD

-All CI/CD automation in this project is executed via GitHub Actions, whose workflow files .
+All CI/CD automation in this project is executed via GitHub Actions, whose workflow files live in the `.github` directory.

 ## deploy-airflow.yml

 While we're using GCP Composer, "deployment" of Airflow consists of two parts:

 1. Calling `gcloud composer environments update ...` to update the Composer environment with new (or specific versions of) packages
-2. Copying the `dags` and `plugins` folders to a GCS bucket that Composer reads
+2. Copying the `dags` and `plugins` folders to a GCS bucket that Composer reads (this is specified in the Composer Environment)

 ## build-*.yml workflows